WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 ####<a id="selectionsort">Incremental: selection sort</a>

 __Selection sort__  improves on _bubble sort_ by making only one exchange for every pass through the list.
 The selection sort finds the largest value as it makes its pass and after completing the pass, places it in the correct location/order.
 What happens is that there is a 'swap' (where we put the largest value into the largest index; the item that was previously in the largest index is swapped over to where the previous largest value was).

+Here is an example run:

+    #sorted | unsorted
+    64 25 12 22 11  # initial state
+    11|25 12 22 64  # find smallest value (11) and swap with first element (64)
+    11 12|25 22 64  # find next smallest value from unsorted (12) and compare with second element (25), do swap (12 < 25)
+    11 12 22|25 64  # find next smallest value from unsorted (22) and compare with third element (25), do swap (22 < 25)
+    11 12 22 25|64  # find next smallest value from unsorted (25) and compare with fourth element (25), no need to swap (25 < 64)
+    11 12 22 25 64| # all sorted

 Similar to bubble sort, after the initial pass, the largest item appears in place.
 The final item is in place after `n-1` passes to sort `n` items.
 This is slightly faster than bubble sort since we don't have to do as many exchanges.
 Big O Runtime is still `O(n^2)`.

     """ Selection Sort from largest to smallest """